Frank S. David, MD, PhD

 1. Drug approvals after failed clinical trials

 Background: The U.S. Food and Drug Administration (FDA) requires new drugs to demonstrate “substantial evidence” of efficacy to obtain authorization for marketing.[2]
 However, there are several historical examples of drugs for which the efficacy data from clinical trials were mixed, as well as a handful of approvals without any bona fide clinical trial successes.
-The goal of this work is to update a prior published analysis[3] by refining and expanding the set of included drugs and categorizing the scenarios in which the FDA grants approvals despite trial failures.
-Besides adding to the knowledge base in drug regulation, this project aims to help drug developers and investors determine the odds a program with negative clinical study data will reach the market.

 2. Probability of success for clinical trials in various phases of development